Electromechanical cipher machine

 It was based on Damm's initial patented design of the B-18,

-famous pin-wheels to each of the coding wheels
+famous pin-wheels to control the stepping of each of the coding wheels

 Over the years, the design of the B-21 was changed and improved a number of